The OPHA Board of Directors

 Previously, Annette was the Regional Director of Oregon Family Support Network in Lane County and the Director of child abuse prevention for the Strategies program in California.
 Annette helped develop the Standards for Quality Family Support Practice, co-founded the National Network for Family Support, and currently serves on the board of the Trauma Healing Project.
 In 1986, Annette walked across the United States with 500 other people on the Great Peace March for Nuclear Disarmament, and since then has spent her career working to prevent violence against self and others, strengthen families, and promote a culture of hope, healing and connection.

-Kimberly Valdez, Director at Large
+Kimberly Valdez-Martinez, MPH, Director at Large

 Kimberly is an Equity Coordinator for the Oregon Department of Human Services - Child Welfare.
 Her professional experience includes project management at New Avenues for Youth, curriculum development for the Mental Health Addiction Association of Oregon, and policy implementation.
 As an intern with Providence Medical Group, she focused on integrating equity approaches.
 Kimberly has extensive experience in media advocacy, quantitative research, and program evaluation, and has worked in various capacities in customer service, counseling, and administrative support.
 A commitment to inclusivity, cultural humility, and community engagement is demonstrated in all her roles.